python-semver/python-semver/docs/usage/compare-versions-through-expression.rst

 Using caret expressions
 -----------------------

-Care expressions are "compatible with a version".
+Caret expressions are "compatible with a version".
 They are expressions like ``^1``, ``^1.2``, or ``^1.2.3``.
-Care expressions freezes the major number only.
+Caret expressions freezes the major number only.

 Internally they are converted into two comparisons: